Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 How do I register for a Temple QA/RA course?

-- The Registration Form for your site: please note that there are different registration forms for courses that are being videoconferenced and courses that are online.
+- The Registration Form for your site: the forms are different for videoconferenced courses and online courses.
+Please use the correct one.

 - State Residency Form (new students only)

-- Students registering for online courses are also required to include a copy of their resume and photocopies of college transcripts.
-In addition, international students must submit TOEFL scores and WES reports.
+- Students registering for online courses must include a signed copy of their resume and photocopies of college transcripts.
+In addition, international students must submit TOEFL (or IELTS) scores and WES (or ECE) reports.

 - New students must also submit a recent photograph of themselves for identification purproses.
 This can be a hard copy photo or an electronic one.

 You do not need to apply officially for the certificate or the master’s degree to get started.
-You can explore the QA/RA program by taking up to three courses and then decide whether you’ll pursue a specific certificate, the master’s degree – or both.
+You can explore the RA and QA program by taking up to three courses and then decide whether you’ll pursue a certificate, the master’s degree – or both.

 How do I know I’ve been accepted into a course?

-If you’re a new student, the QA/RA Office will send an email when you're registered, which will include your new TUid number.
+If you’re a new student, the Regulatory Affairs and Quality Assurance Office will send an email when you're registered, which will include your new TUid number.
 Please don’t lose your TUid.
 You'll need it to register for future semesters, plus it provides access to the TU Portal and Temple's Banner system, which enables you to view tuition statements, transcripts, application status and other academic information.
 If you do not receive any information from Temple within a week, please contact Ms. Patricia Lee at email@example.com.

 How much time do I have to register?
 Do classes fill up?

 Yes.
-Our classes do fill.
-Register early to guarantee your spot in a class.
-All of our registration is “first come/first served.”
-If you wait until the class begins, you may not be able to get into the class.
+Our classes fill.
+Register early to guarantee your spot. zour registration is “first come/first served.”
+If you wait until the course begins, you may not be able to get into it.

 What is the cut off date for registration?